openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential format identifier is `ldp_vc`.

-When the `format` value is `ldp_vc`, `credential_definition` object in Credential Offer, Authorization Details, and Credential Request, and the entire object in the `credentials_supported` parameter MAY be processed using JSON-LD rules.
-The rest of the Credential Offer, Authorization Details, Credential Request and Credential Issuer Metadata MUST NOT be processed using JSON-LD rules.
+When the `format` value is `ldp_vc`, `credential_definition` object in Credential Offer, Authorization Details, and Credential Request, and Credential Issuer metadata MAY be processed using JSON-LD rules.
+The rest of the Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata MUST NOT be processed using JSON-LD rules.

 Note that Data Integrity used to be called Linked Data Proofs, hence "ldp" in the Credential format identifier.